SimonGenin/hadron-docs/src/core.md

 ## Hello world app

 Let's start with traditional Hello World app.
-It will give you a quick grasp of a framework.
+It will give you a quick grasp of the framework.

 ```javascript
 const hadron = require('hadron-core').default;